-Advertising Skills for Resumes, Cover Letters and Interviews
+Important Advertising Skills for Resumes and Cover Letters

 When you are applying for a job in advertising or marketing, the application screeners, interviewers, and hiring decision-makers will look for keywords and specific skills in the text of your resume and its accompanying cover letter.
 To focus your application and responses to interview questions, you need to know which words will get their attention.
 Here are lists of advertising skills for resumes, cover letters, job applications, and interviews.